Clinical Trials (PDQ®)

 Further Study Information

-I. To determine the value of radiotherapy with vs without trastuzumab (Herceptin®) in preventing subsequent occurrence of ipsilateral breast cancer recurrence, ipsilateral skin cancer recurrence, or ipsilateral ductal carcinoma in situ (DCIS) in women with HER2-positive DCIS resected by lumpectomy.
+I. To determine the value of trastuzumab given during radiation therapy (RT) compared to RT alone in preventing subsequent occurrence of ipsilateral breast cancer recurrence, ipsilateral skin cancer recurrence, or ipsilateral ductal carcinoma in situ (IIBCR-SCR-DCIS) in women with human epidermal growth factor receptor 2 (HER2)-positive DCIS resected by lumpectomy.

-I. To determine the value of these regimens in prolonging invasive or DCIS disease-free survival.
+I. Determine the value of trastuzumab given during RT compared to RT alone in prolonging invasive or DCIS disease-free survival (IDFS)-DCIS.

 II.
-To determine the value of these regimens in increasing invasive or DCIS recurrence-free interval.
+Determine the value of trastuzumab given during RT compared to RT alone in increasing invasive or DCIS recurrence-free interval.

 III.
-To determine the value of these regimens in improving regional or distant recurrence.
+Determine the value of trastuzumab given during RT compared to RT alone in improving regional or distant recurrence.

 IV.
-To determine the value of these regimens in improving the incidence of contralateral invasive or DCIS breast cancer.
+Determine the value of trastuzumab given during RT compared to RT alone in improving the incidence of contralateral invasive or DCIS breast cancer.

-V. To determine the value of these regimens in improving overall survival.
-VI.
-To explore the effect of trastuzumab on ovarian function.
-VII.
-To determine if the benefit of trastuzumab added to radiotherapy will be significantly higher in cMYC-amplified tumors than in the cMYC nonamplified subset.
+I. To determine if the benefit of trastuzumab added to RT will be significantly higher in v-myc avian myelocytomatosis viral oncogene homolog (cMYC)-amplified tumors than in the cMYC non-amplified subset.

-VIII.
-To determine if the benefit of trastuzumab added to radiotherapy will be less in tumors with mutations in the PI3 kinase gene than in tumors without PI3 kinase gene mutations.
+II.
+To determine if the benefit of trastuzumab added to RT will be less in tumors with mutations in the phosphatidylinositol 3 (PI3) kinase gene than in tumors without PI3 kinase gene mutations.

 ARM I: Patients undergo standard whole breast irradiation (WBI) over 5-6 weeks.

-ARM II: Patients receive trastuzumab (Herceptin®) IV over 30-90 minutes once in weeks 1 and 4.
-Patients also undergo WBI as in arm I.
+ARM II: Patients receive trastuzumab intravenously (IV) over 30-90 minutes once in weeks 1 and 4.
+Patients also undergo WBI as in Arm I.

-- HER2 receptor-positive as determined by central testing
+- The DCIS must be HER2-positive as determined by central testing

-- Margins of the resected specimen must be histologically free of DCIS (re-excision to obtain clear margins allowed)
+- The margins of the resected specimen must be histologically free of DCIS; for patients in whom pathologic examination demonstrates DCIS present at the line of resection, re-excision(s) may be performed to obtain clear margins (patients who require mastectomy are not eligible)

-- No more than 120 days since the last surgery for excision of DCIS (lumpectomy or re-excision of lumpectomy margins)
+- The interval between the last surgery for excision of DCIS (lumpectomy or re-excision of lumpectomy margins) and randomization must be no more than 120 days

-- Invasive (including microinvasion staged as T1mic) breast cancer (DCIS "suspicious" for microinvasion, but not confirmed, allowed)
+- Invasive (including microinvasion staged as T1mic) breast cancer (patients with DCIS "suspicious" for microinvasion, but not confirmed, are eligible)

-- Nodal staging of pN1 (including pN1mi) (axillary staging not required)
+- Nodal staging of pN1 (including pN1mi) (note: axillary staging is not required)

 - DCIS present in more than one quadrant (multicentric)